 Published: 27 June 2016

-While working as a telephone triage nurse, I was confronted with callers complaining of problems relating to their vision.
-Some had chronic and degenerative health issues and some had acute and distressing symptoms.
-A woman called with a 36-hour history of complete vision loss in one eye.
-Helping a person who is suddenly without an essential function is a sobering experience, and as often happens when we are faced with circumstances we feel underprepared for, I wished in that moment that I had done more than squirm in my seat during university lectures about the anatomy of the eye and the neural pathways involved in perception.
+Some had chronic and degenerative health issues, while others had acute and distressing symptoms.
+One woman called with a 36-hour history of complete vision loss in one eye.
+Helping a person who is suddenly without an essential function is a sobering experience, and as often happens when we are faced with circumstances we feel underprepared for, I wished at that moment that I had done more than squirm in my seat during university lectures about the anatomy of the eye and the neural pathways involved in perception.